deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 })
 ```

-Instead of sending an array of values as the payload we can send an object with key:value pairs.
-Make sure to include the `$` in front of the key otherwise sqlite won't recognize it as a placeholder! (multiple hours spent trying to figure out why this wasn't working...)

-Here when a client hits the `/api/v1/parcels` route with a POST request and supplies address information that is saved in the database as a new record.
+Here when a client hits the `/api/v1/parcels` route with a POST request and supplies address information, it's saved in the database as a new record.

 Notice how we are using `uuidv4()` to generate a unique code for each record.
-We return the uuid as the response, the idea being we will use this to generate the barcode in the front-end.
+We return the uuid as the response, the idea here is we will use this string to generate the barcode in the front-end.
 We also use `new Date().toISOString()` to add a timestamp of when that record was created.

+Instead of sending an array of values as the payload we can send an object with key:value pairs.

+**NOTE:** Make sure to include the `$` in front of the key otherwise sqlite won't recognize it as a placeholder! (multiple hours spent trying to figure out why this wasn't working...)

 If you're wondering (like I did) why it seems like the POST request is updating and not inserting new values each time the test is run, it's because we added `{ force: 'last' }` to re-run the latest migration every time we restart our server.
 So even though it looks like the barcode and creation_date are changing in place, it's really: